-A valid veterinarian-client-patient relationship is required for extra-label use of drugs in aquaculture, as well as for use of veterinary feed directive drugs.
+A valid veterinarian-client-patient relationship is required for extra-label use of drugs in aquaculture, as well as for use of veterinary feed directive drugs or any other drugs requiring prescription.
 Having a good working relationship with a veterinarian is also a good management practice for any aquaculture operation.
-Vet-client-patient relationships are defined by the federal government, as well as by many states; though these are typically quite similar, which definition applies varies by state.
+Vet-client-patient relationships are defined by the federal government, as well as by many states; though these are typically quite similar, individual state practice acts typically stipulate the applicable definition.
 The federal regulatory definition of a valid veterinarian-client-patient relationship is as follows:

-- A veterinarian has assumed the responsibility for making medical judgments regarding the health of (an) animal(s) and the need for medical treatment, and the client (the owner of the animal or animals or other caretaker) has agreed to follow the instructions of the veterinarian; - 2.
+- 1. A veterinarian has assumed the responsibility for making medical judgments regarding the health of (an) animal(s) and the need for medical treatment, and the client (the owner of the animal or animals or other caretaker) has agreed to follow the instructions of the veterinarian; - 2.
 There is sufficient knowledge of the animal(s) by the veterinarian to initiate at least a general or preliminary diagnosis of the medical condition of the animal(s); and - 3.
 The practicing veterinarian is readily available for follow-up in case of adverse reactions or failure of the regimen of therapy.
 Such a relationship can exist only when the veterinarian has recently seen and is personally acquainted with the keeping and care of the animal(s) by virtue of examination of the animal(s) and/or by medically appropriate and timely visits to the premises where the animal(s) are kept.
 (21 CFR Part 530).

-A directory of aquatic veterinarians and disease diagnostic laboratories is available online.
+A directory of aquatic veterinarians and disease diagnostic laboratories is currently closed pending an update.
+The World Aquatic Veterinary Medical Association has a 'Certified list of fish veterinarians and the American Association of Fish Veterinarians has a 'Find a Fish Vet" link.
 In addition to establishing a working relationship with a licensed veterinarian, users are also strongly encouraged to work with American Fisheries Society Fish Health Section-certified Fish Pathologists or Aquatic Animal Health Inspectors (directories available here).
 Fish Pathologists and Aquatic Animal Health Inspectors have been professionally certified to possess the competence, training, and ethics required to effectively serve the aquatic animal health needs of fisheries programs and aquaculture.
 Aquaculturists are encouraged to work with both fish health professionals and licensed veterinarians to create and maintain complete, effective fish health programs at their facilities.